GraphicalHouse/craftyons/README.md

 # CLIETNAME
-A Craft CMS and Tachyons website by Graphical House.
+A Craft CMS and Tachyons website scaffold for Graphical House projects.
 With thanks to [nystudio107](https://github.com/nystudio107/craft).

 1) Create a new project folder in your `Repos/` directory (Note: Craftyons will use this folder name as the site path for Valet, you can always change it later)